rudzanimulaudzi/DeepParameters/README.md

 # DeepParameters Documentation

-**Human-readable documentation for the `deepparameters` Python package — v2.0.9.**
+**Updated documentation for the `deepparameters` Python package — v2.0.9.**

-This folder is your reference point for understanding, using, and developing the package.
+This folder is your reference point for understanding, using, and contributing to developing the package.
 Start here.

 ---